intel/meta-acrn/docs/getting-started.md

 #### UOS

-To switch to linux-intel-acrn-uos LTS 5.4 kernel (default), in 'conf/multiconfig/uos.conf' replace with following lines:
+To switch to linux-intel-acrn-uos LTS 5.10 kernel, in 'conf/multiconfig/uos.conf' replace with following lines:
 ```
 PREFERRED_PROVIDER_virtual/kernel = "linux-intel-acrn-uos"
-PREFERRED_VERSION_linux-intel-acrn-uos = "5.4%"
+PREFERRED_VERSION_linux-intel-acrn-uos = "5.10%"
 ```

-To switch to linux-intel-rt-acrn-uos Preempt-RT 5.4 kernel, in 'conf/multiconfig/uos.conf' replace with following line:
+To switch to linux-intel-rt-acrn-uos Preempt-RT 5.10 kernel, in 'conf/multiconfig/uos.conf' replace with following line:
 ```
 PREFERRED_PROVIDER_virtual/kernel = "linux-intel-rt-acrn-uos"
-PREFERRED_VERSION_linux-intel-rt-acrn-uos = "5.4%"
+PREFERRED_VERSION_linux-intel-rt-acrn-uos = "5.10%"
 ```

 To switch to acrn-kernel-uos, in 'conf/multiconfig/uos.conf' replace with the following line: